 The staff of the agency continually looks for ways to streamline its administrative work in order to acomplish more with the same level of staffing.

 • Anticipated HR Changes

 There are no changes planned for the next two years.

 Service Area Objectives

-• We will "meet expectations" in all categories as reported on the Governor's Management Scorecard for the Virginia Commission for the Arts.
+• We will "meet expectations" in all categories as reported on the Administrative Measures for the Virginia Commission for the Arts.